-Slovenia’s largest opposition party, whose public support is tumbling, plans to ask lawmakers to back its candidate for premier next month to avert early elections as it seeks to topple the minority government.
+Slovenia’s largest opposition party, whose public support is tumbling, wants lawmakers to back its candidate for premier to avert early elections as it seeks to topple the minority government.

-The Positive Slovenia party wants to ask the 90-member Parliament to simultaneously vote in March on ousting Prime Minister Janez Jansa and choosing Alenka Bratusek to lead a new majority government cobbled together with former coalition partners who have quit the Cabinet over corruption allegations against Jansa.
+The Positive Slovenia party filed a motion today to ask the 90-member Parliament to simultaneously vote as early as next week on ousting Prime Minister Janez Jansa and choosing Alenka Bratusek to lead a new government.
+It hopes to cobble together a majority with former coalition partners who quit the Cabinet over corruption allegations against Jansa.
 Stocks fell the most in more than two months.

 “The government is in a state of disarray,” Timothy Ash, an emerging markets economist at Standard Bank Plc in London said in a report today.
 Positive Slovenia is “most eager to avoid early elections.”

-The benchmark SBITOP stock index fell 3.2 percent to 611.72 as of 12:11 p.m. in Ljubljana its biggest drop since Dec.
-19 and the second-largest in the world today.
-Slovenia’s dollar- denominated bond maturing in 2022 was unchanged from yesterday at 5.15 percent at 12:03 in Ljubljana, according to data compiled by Bloomberg.
+The benchmark SBITOP stock index fell 3.12 percent to close at 612.14, the lowest level since Dec.
+17 and the biggest drop in the world today, according to data compiled by Bloomberg.
+Slovenia’s dollar-denominated bond maturing in 2022 was unchanged from yesterday at 5.15 percent at 4:19 p.m. in Ljubljana, according to data compiled by Bloomberg.

 While its leaders jockey for power, the Adriatic nation that was the first post-communist country to adopt the euro, needs to continue efforts to fix its ailing banking industry.
 Slovenia faces a 2 percent decline in gross domestic product this year and has to ratify neighboring Croatia’s bid to join the European Union on July 1.

 “Really key decisions need to be taken” such as “Croatia’s European Union accession and issues around the crisis in the banking sector,” Ash said.